Cosmicoppai/Mirai-Mail/README.md

 Activate Virtual Env in fastapi-airtable/Scripts/activate.bat.
 Create an **.env** file in your root directory and Enter the required fields mentioned in env.txt.

 **Run**
 `
 uvicorn main:app --port 9000 --reload`

+Open localhost:9000 in a browser

-This Project was developed with python 3.9, FastApi and AirTable
+**This Project was developed with python 3.9, FastApi and AirTable**